 |Sony A7R III||Y||stereo||mono||Y||Y||micro||3.1||Y||Y||Y|

 It is notable that the A7S II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D610 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D610 (unlike the A7S II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D610 and the A7S II are recent models that are part of the current product line-up.
-The D610 replaced the earlier Nikon D600, while the A7S II followed on from the Sony A7S.
+The D610 is a recent model that features in the current product line-up of Nikon.
+In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.